 1. What Are Lambda Expressions?

-A lambda expression is simply a function without any name.
+A lambda expression is simply a function without a name.
 It can even be used as a parameter in a function.
-Lambda Expression facilitates functional programming and simplifies development a lot.
+Lambda Expressions facilitate functional programming and simplify development greatly.

 The main use of Lambda expression is to provide an implementation for functional interfaces.